idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 In this section, nekRS and MOOSE are coupled for conduction heat transfer in the solid reflector blocks and barrel, and through a stagnant fluid.
-The purpose of this stage of the analysis is to obtain a restart file for use as an initial condition in [#part2] to accelerate the nekRS calculation for conjugate heat transfer.
+The purpose of this stage of the analysis is to obtain a restart file for use as an initial condition in [#part2] to accelerate the nekRS calculation for conjugate heat transfer, since the energy equation is slowest to converge.
 Because this initial condition is only used for accelerating a later calculation, applying the radiation quadrature-based boundary conditions is deferred to [#part2].

 All input files for this stage of the analysis are present in the `pbfhr/reflector/conduction` directory.
-The following sub-sections describe all of these files.
+The following sub-sections describe these files.

 ### Solid Input Files

-The solid phase is solved with the MOOSE heat conduction module, and the mesh is generated with Cubit, as described in [#solid_mesh].
-The solid physics solved with the MOOSE heat conduction module are specified in the `solid.i` file; this file will now be described from beginning to end.
+The solid phase is solved with the MOOSE heat conduction module, and are described in the `solid.i` input.

-At the top of the file, the core heat flux is defined as a variable local to the file;
+At the top of this file, the core heat flux is defined as a variable local to the file.
-this value comes from a Pronghorn postprocessor, which we re-define locally in this file.

 !listing /pbfhr/reflector/conduction/solid.i
   end=Mesh